kentomisawa/lfico/README.md

 Pricing Customization might be a little tricky.
 Because it should be dynamic pricing rather than the pricing of derivatives, and the definition of the derivatives are various to a country.
 The ability of exchanging to other assets may be one of the definitions.
 So the token offerers should also consider how to exchange into other assets.
 Like, payback at a different price might be fine.
 But again, solving the fundamental problems is more important than nominal definitions.

+### Trasferrability

+Even if custom tokens are not transferrable, users can exchange those tokens with other assets because custom tokens are burnt and minted when deposited and withdrawn.
+The safer way to do license-free ICO is to offer non-transferable but able to pay back with the dynamic pricing that will not cause unexpected huge asset loss.

 ### The Flow

-Token issuers set the target jurisdictioin in which they offer tokens to users, then an integrated third party like an exchange checks KYC and AML/CFT, and verify the address to transfer.
-But the act of exchange sometimes has to be restricted like a product with purchase and payback only.
+Token issuers set the target jurisdiction in which they offer tokens to users, then an integrated third party like an exchange checks KYC and AML/CFT, and verifies the address to transfer.
+But the act of exchange sometimes has to be restricted.
+If so, tokens might be like a product that is for purchase and payback only.